Table of Contents_

 If you’re looking for the best skis to strap to your ski boots for practice, the Atomic Vantage 97 Ti Skis could be your new best friend.
 This is because the skis provide their performance even at low speeds, allowing for the best opportunity to improve your carving skills or agility.
+If you want to add to your collection of ski equipment, you should also read our guide to Nike’s LunarENDOR QS snowboarding boots.

 The Atomic Vantage 97 Ti All-Mountain Skis have no problem tearing through various snow conditions, hard snow and soft snow alike—even when you feel like slowing it down.
+And if you want to learn about how to dress for the slopes, read our review of what to wear skiing.

 Thanks to its really solid edge grip, it has no problem taking hold of firm snow, whether you’re aiming to make wide turns or sharp turns when necessary.
 Its edge hold has improved exponentially from its 2017 model.
 Its energy backbone is impeccable.
 Even when you feel like ripping through hard snow at high speeds, the skis will keep you stable.
 This also translates when up against bumpy rides.
 There’s plenty of bend that allows for some surprising agility, easily outclassing the K2 Pinnacle 95.